yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/csharp/ysql.md

 ---
-title: Use C# to build a YugabyteDB YSQL application
+title: Build a C# application that uses YSQL
 headerTitle: Build a C# application
 linkTitle: C#
 description: Use C# to build a YugabyteDB application that uses YSQL